 There's more...

 In step 7, you install the Hyper-V feature in the nested VM (NestedVM) inside the PSDirect VM.
 The installation of Hyper-V inside the PSDirect VM is successful, as you can see in this step's output.
 Had the PSDirect VM not supported virtualization, the Install-WindowsFeature cmdlet would have thrown an error.
-Likewise, had you not installed Hyper-V in PSDirect, step 9 would have failed.
+Likewise, had you not installed Hyper-V in PSDirect, step 9 would have failed without creating the VM..
 If you choose, you can adjust the steps from the Creating a Hyper-V VM recipe to install and configure an OS in the NestedVM.

 Managing VM state

 Hyper-V provides you with the ability to start, stop, and pause a Hyper-V VM.
 You can also save and restore a VM.
-You use the Hyper-V cmdlets to manage your VMs either locally (that is, on the Hyper-V host in an RDP or PowerShell remoting session) or use RSAT tools to manage the state of VMs on remote Hyper-V hosts.
+You use the Hyper-V cmdlets to manage your VMs either locally (that is, on the Hyper-V host in a remote desktop (RDP) or PowerShell remoting session) or use RSAT tools to manage the state of VMs on remote Hyper-V hosts.

 You can start and stop VMs either directly or via the task scheduler.
 You might want to start up a few VMs every working morning and stop them up each evening.
 If you have provisioned your Hyper-V host with spinning disks, starting multiple VMs at once stresses the storage subsystem, especially if you are using any form of RAID on the disk drives you use to hold your virtual disks.
 Depending on your hardware, you can sometimes hear the IO Blender effect starting up a small VM farm.
-And even with solid-state disks, starting several VMs at once puts a considerable load on the Windows storage system.
+Even with solid-state disks, starting several VMs at once puts a considerable load on the Windows storage system.
 In such cases, you might pause a VM and let others start faster.